ironbar/arc25/docs/05_Solution_Summary.md

 Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I don't believe it is the best bet to solve ARC-AGI-2 because:

-- Transduction does not seem to be the way to solve the complex tasks from [ARC-AGI-2](https://arcprize.org/arc-agi/2/) that have multiple interacting rules.
+- Transduction does not seem to be the best way to solve the complex tasks from [ARC-AGI-2](https://arcprize.org/arc-agi/2/) that have multiple interacting rules.
 In the other hand code allows to express any combination of rules.
 - Predictions generated with transduction do not have any guarantee to be correct.
-In the other hand code can be tested with the training samples of each task, and this allows to reject incorrect programs.
+In the other hand, code can be tested with the training samples of each task, and this allows to reject incorrect programs.
-- The models used for transduction are black boxes, in the other hand when doing program synthesis we can interpret the generated code and make a better diagnose of the failures.
+- The models used for transduction are black boxes.
+In the other hand, when doing program synthesis we can interpret the generated code and make a better diagnose of the failures.

 The advantage of transduction is that the signal when doing test-time training is much better and direct than the one that can be obtained when doing test-time training with hindsight relabeling.
 Transduction can solve ARC, but I don't believe is the easiest way to do it.
-Using more data for pretraining, an architecture with better inductive priors(that will better represent the logic of the tasks) and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2.
+Using more data for pretraining, an architecture with better inductive priors (that will better represent the logic of the tasks) and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2 (but it is easier to do it with induction).

 #### Natural language program search (o3)